Connect for Salesforce

 Install

-The Connect for Salesforce MA connector is installed through the NuGet package EPiServer.MarketingAutomationIntegration.Salesforce.
+Install the Connect for Salesforce MA connector through the NuGet package EPiServer.MarketingAutomationIntegration.Salesforce.
 See Add-ons platform compatibility for supported Optimizely versions.

 Configure